DataDog/integrations-extras/spicedb/README.md

    ```

 #### With the Agent sidecar container
-1. Build a custom image with the agent installed:
+1. Build a custom image with the Agent installed:
     ```dockerfile
     FROM gcr.io/datadoghq/agent:latest
     RUN agent integration install -t datadog-spicedb==<INTEGRATION_VERSION>